Background in law and sufficient command of English. Preferably students are familiar with the basics of International Law and EU Law.

 This course is intended for law students.
 Students from other backgrounds who take an interest in human rights are welcome to attend, but they should realise that the emphasis will be on legal questions and procedure rather than on philosophical or sociological aspects.

 Objectives of the course

-The course will provide an overview of human rights protection in Europe, by focusing on the background and the contents of the ECHR and the case law of the ECtHR.
+The course will provide an overview of human rights protection in Europe, by focusing on background and contents of the ECHR.
 It will also explore the degree of integration achieved in human rights protection in Europe.

 The following achievement levels apply with regard to the course:

 At the end of this course, and on the basis of the assigned materials, students can: – …explain the procedure before the ECtHR and make reasoned suggestions for amendment of the procedure; – … solve a fictional case; – … write an essay reflecting on (elements of) the ECtHR case law, while showing critical thinking.

 The timetable of this course can be found in uSis.